anielsen108/Monologues-Detailed/monologues/friends-romans-countrymen.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Ruby Vigilance — Border-guard readiness and watchful fury.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Ruby Vigilance](../vocal-energy/ruby-vigilance.md) setup for these cues:

 - `Authority, High-tessitura↑, Forward resonance`
 - `Public-address clarity, Metallic edge, No warmth`